sdgilley/toc-to-csv/README.md

 * `href`
 * `items`

 Optionally, the following entries may exist.
-They will be removed in the code.
+They will be ignored, and not present in the spreadsheet.
 * `displayName` (optional)
 * `expanded` (optional)

-If your yaml file contains anything other than the above, the code will need to be revised to handle them.
+If your yaml file contains anything other than the above, the code as is would not work.
+New handling of these entries, in `expandItems` (see below) would first be needed.

 ## Functions

 Each function is in its own file.
 The functions are:

-* `expandItems` takes a data.table that contains a list.
-It expands the list and merges back to the data.table, then returns the data.table.
+* `expandItems` takes a data.table that contains a list column, named `items`.
+It
+  * expands the list into new columns
+  * deletes all columns except for the ones corresponding to name, href, and items
+  * merges these columns back to the data.table
+  * returns the data.table

+* `getMetadata`
-* `getMetadata` loops through the *.md files in your local docs repository directory, extracts metadata, and returns a data.table that contains each filename with its metadata.
-Currently, the only metadata added is `ms.author` and `ms.reviewer`.
-It would be simple to modify this to add other fields as well.
+  * loops through the .md files in your local docs repository directory
+  * extracts metadata from each file (currently, `ms.author` and `ms.reviewer`.
+It would be simple to modify this to add others if you wish)
+  * returns a data.table that contains each filename and its metadata.